ietf-wg-spice/draft-ietf-spice-glue-id/draft-ietf-spice-glue-id.md

 FEA-SG and FEA-KR) to provide differentiation between the two sets of External Identifiers.

-# GLUE URNs {#glue-urns}
+# GLUE URIs {#glue-uris}

-GLUE URNs comply with [RFC8141].
+GLUE URIs comply with [RFC7595].
-They begin with "urn:glue:" and are followed by an Authority Identifier, a colon character (":"), and the External Identifier allocated by the authority.
+They begin with "glue:" and are followed by an Authority Identifier, a colon character (":"), and the External Identifier allocated by the authority.

 Authority Identifiers consist of a sequence of characters beginning with a